fferegrino/salsa-valentina/README.md

 I used `labelimg` to generate tag the images... it was a painful process but I did my best, some labels need refinement, hopefully that will work.

 `labelImg data/raw/images/ data/raw/annotations/classes.txt data/raw/annotations/`

+### Image resizing
+I resized the images down to 500x500

 ### Generate TF records
 First off, start by converting the YOLO annotations to CSV, this can be done using one of the notebooks provided.
 They you can generate the TF records.